 Biotechnology is one of the fastest growing and expanding fields in today's scientific community.
 Students will be involved in learning the skills and techniques used in the biotechnology industry.
 Emphasis will be on applications of techniques in genetic engineering, DNA fingerprinting, and cloning of genes.
 Students will also receive training in basic laboratory skills so they will be able to recognize and use highly technical equipment as well as read, follow, and understand protocols.
 Students will also focus on researching and discussing advances in genetics, current events in biotechnology, and bio-ethical issues.

-Students seeking a four-year postsecondary institution are advised to enroll in Advanced Placement Biology, Chemistry and higher mathematics electives that are beneficial for students interested in this career area.
+Students seeking a four-year postsecondary institution are advised to enroll in Advanced Placement Biology, Chemistry and advanced mathematics electives.